IMG_20220524_083049_1

 Reason #1: Airlines Are Hiding Their Best Domestic Fares on One-Way Itineraries

-“When you buy a fare one way or shop one way, you’re going to see lower prices than if you look roundtrip,” Clark says.
-Of course, this might not always be the case every single time due to seasonal sales and whatnot, but the point is that you should be checking one-way fares just as you would normally check round trips.
+“When you buy a fare one way or shop one way, you’re going to see lower prices than if you look round-trip,” Clark says.
+Of course, this might not always be the case every single time due to seasonal sales and whatnot, but the point is that you should be checking one-way fares just as you would normally check round-trip fares.

 You don’t have to be a tech whiz to research the latest fares online, but it pays, especially in this current airline environment, to have a basic understanding of how to search for cheap fares on the web.